cocoltre/cocoltre.github.io/postlevel.md

 }
 </script>

 Mmm that's what we thought, the previous words were overrepresented.
-But here we are, with some other hard-to-understand-why-they-are-here words: glutamate, aiden, wlw, tsn, rnn...
+But here we are, with some other hard-to-understand-why-they-are-here words: glutamate, aiden, tsn, rnn...
 Did you know glutamate could be a source of tension and insults ?
 {: .text-justify}

 For understanding the overall tendance, maybe we should look at what these words represent.
 We could continue the analysis using specific features, calculated using the text of the posts.